Ephesians 3:18-19

 A believer cannot understand the fullness of God’s love apart from genuine, Spirit-empowered love in his own life.

-that this spiritual capacity is not limited to a few select saints, but is the common property of all those saints who are the recipients of the strengthening fulness of the Holy Spirit.
-(Wuest, K. S. Wuest's Word Studies from the Greek New Testament: Eerdmans)
+With all the saints - Wuest says that this phrase indicates "that this spiritual capacity is not limited to a few select saints, but is the common property of all those saints who are the recipients of the strengthening fulness of the Holy Spirit."
+(Wuest Word Studies - Eerdman Publishing Company Volume 1Volume 2Volume 3 - used by permission)

 Hagios was used throughout the NT to speak of anyone or anything that represents God’s holiness: Christ as the Holy One of God, the Holy Spirit, the Holy Father, holy Scriptures, holy angels, holy brethren, and so on.